TomShacham/shacks/README.md

   - simple json api
   - htmx
   - browser testing with react
+  - deploy to cloudflare and use wrangler to test it locally
 - performance test
 - security e.g. header obfuscation etc. (node should handle this?)
 - content-range